 complications of hormone therapy (breast cancer, stroke) to occur.
 The

-what kind of progesterone must be added to the estrogen to protect the
+kind of progesterone must be added to the estrogen to protect the lining

 (bone strengtheners such as Fosamax or Actonel, alternative hot-flash